 where the documents contemplated in subsection (1) have not yet been lodged with the Surveyor General;

-where the documents contemplated in subsection (1) have been lodged with the Surveyor General, after consultation with the Surveyor General;
+where the documents contemplated in subsection (1) have been lodged with the Surveyor General, after consultation with the Surveyor General,

 consent to the amendment of such documents, unless the amendment is, in its opinion, so material as to constitute a new application for the establishment of a township.

-Compliance with pre-proclamation conditions
+Compliance with conditions of approval

-(1) The applicant shall provide proof to the satisfaction of the Municipality within the timeframes as prescribed in terms of this By-law, that all conditions contained in the schedule to the approval of a township establishment application have been complied with.
+(1) The applicant must provide proof to the satisfaction of the Municipality within the timeframes as prescribed in terms of this By-law, that all conditions contained in the schedule to the approval of an application have been complied with.

-(2) The Municipality shall certify that all the conditions that have to be complied with by the applicant or owner as contemplated in section 56(3) and (4) have been complied with including the provision of guarantees and payment of monies that may be required.
+(2) The Municipality must certify that all the conditions that have to be complied with by the applicant or owner as contemplated in section 56(3) and (4) have been complied with including the provision of guarantees and payment of monies that may be required.

 (3) The Municipality must at the same time notify the Registrar of Deeds and Surveyor General of the certification by the Municipality in terms of subsection (2).

-(4) The municipality may agree to an extension of time as contemplated in subsection (1), after receiving a written application from the applicant for an extension of time: Provided that such application provides motivation for the extension of time.
+(4) The Municipality may agree to an extension of time as contemplated in subsection (1), after receiving a written application from the applicant for an extension of time: Provided that such application provides motivation for the extension of time.

 Opening of Township Register